 Graduate applicants to The University of Texas at Austin may be admitted, admitted with conditions, or denied admission.

-- If your college or university uses Parchment, you can have your transcript(s) sent electronically.
-Please see the Parchment ordering guide for more information.
+If your college or university uses Parchment, you can have your transcript(s) sent electronically.
 Please note that due to the sending institution’s system limitations, we cannot currently accept transcripts through Parchment from University of Kansas, Massachusetts Institute of Technology (MIT), National Louis University, Dartmouth College, Southern Utah University, and Northwestern University.
 Transcripts that are uploaded by the student and not sent to UT Austin directly by Parchment cannot be considered official.

-- Records from China: The university has entered into an agreement with the National Student Clearinghouse and the Center for Student Services and Development (CSSD) [formerly the China Higher Education Student Information and Career Center (CHESICC)] to transmit and verify academic records from China.
-Please review the Chinese Credential Verification Document for more information.
+The university has entered into an agreement with the National Student Clearinghouse and the Center for Student Services and Development (CSSD) to transmit and verify academic records from China.
+Please review the Chinese Credential Verification Document via the link below for more information.

 Meet Immunization Requirements

-- If required, be vaccinated against bacterial meningitis and submit appropriate documentation.
-Other immunizations are recommended.
-International students may be subject to additional requirements.
+If required, be vaccinated against bacterial meningitis and submit appropriate documentation.

 Stay in Contact